Jetchisel/setx/README.md

 Copyright 2016 Jetchisel

 A bash  shell  script that  inserts  set -x and a PS4 debug code  right after the shebang.
-Shell script is a bit more verbose when the the code is added after the shebang or hashbang setx relies heavily on GNU ed(1) and file(1).
+A shell script is a bit more  verbose when the code is added after the shebang or hashbang setx relies heavily on GNU ed(1) for editing the script in quetion and file(1) for testing the file type of the script in question.

 ## Usage:
 ```